Kazanz/NBA_PBP/README.md

 ## Realtime data

-This currently writes the realtime boxscore and uPER of each player from the end of game 7 of the NBA finals between Cleveland and Goldenstate to the `PER_data` table.
+Gets the realtime data from [NBA Starting Five](nbastartingfive.com).
+Defaults to Game 7 of the 2016 NBA finals between Cleveland and Goldenstate.

+### Usage

 1. `python realtime.py`

 ## Historical Play-by-Play data

-This gets each player's box score as well as their uPER for each moment of the game covered by the play-by-play on `espn.go.com` and saves it to the `player_box_score` table.
-By default it also does Game 7 of the finals, but can be easily automated to get historical records for each game over the last decade. *It would take two lines of code, but would take a while, so we need to decide how far back this study should go.*
+Gets historical data from [ESPN](http://www.espn.com/nba/playbyplay?gameId=400878160&period=2#gp-quarter-2).
+Defaults to Game 7 of the 2016 NBA finals between Cleveland and Goldenstate.

+### Usage

 `python playbyplay.py`

 ### Debuggging

-See what plays are being skipped by the script.
+Not all play-by-play data is relevant to the box scores so some are skipped.
+To see what plays are being skipped by the script run:

 `python playbyplay.py debug`